Earth Hour: 5 Tips for Saving You Money and Energy

 5 Tips for Saving Money and Energy Everyday

-Energy consumption and light pollution are important topics.
-Fortunately, they are ones that we can all help with.
-Small changes from individual people add up and together can make a huge difference towards the environment that we live in.
+Energy consumption and light pollution are challenges the environment faces every day.
+Fortunately, they are challenges we can help to combat.
+Small changes, from people like you, add up, and together can make a big difference towards the environment.

-For instance, did you know that by conserving energy and reducing light pollution you could reduce your energy bills and save yourself money?
+Did you know?
+If you conserve energy and reduce light pollution, you could reduce your energy bills and save yourself money?

 - Turn lights off when not in the room